Difference Between Microprocessor and Microcontroller

 7. Coprocessor

-These are the special purpose microprocessors that aid the primary processor in processing the complex tasks to improve its performance.
+These are the special-purpose microprocessors that aid the primary processor in processing complex tasks to improve its performance.
 The Coprocessor shares its processing power with the primary processor to reduce the load off.
 It works independently and is very fast in executing tasks due to limited instruction sets.
 This microprocessor is used for single processing, I/O interfacing operations, complex arithmetic and graphic operations.
 It is physically distinct from the CPU.

 Difference between 8085 and 8086 Microprocessors